 If your child worked on these for 30 minutes each evening - alongside the homework sent from school, it would be of real benefit to him/her.

 After SATs we will be spending much more time on developing the children’s research skills and working on tasks which promote independent learning.
 Lots of our time will be spent on History, Geography and Science.
 We will continue to devote the statutory time allocation to core subjects.

-Please encourage your child to use the local library – to visit the parks and landmarks of London and to continue to study hard and hand homework in on time.
+Please encourage your child to use the local library – to visit the parks and landmarks of London and to continue to study hard and hand in homework on time.
 Also, do remember that even fluent readers need an audience so please read with your child regularly.
 It really is no coincidence that our most fluent and able readers are those who read often at home.
-Thank you parents!
+Thank you, parents!

-Thank you for your support, we do appreciate it and it makes such a difference to your child’s progress in class.
+The children have put so much effort into this year so far – thank you for your support, we do appreciate it and it makes such a difference to your child’s progress in class.